What is a Capital Improvement

 No Wi-Fi, No Problem

 Our initial rollout of the HOA Toolkit focused on allowing our managers to perform community inspections on an offline mobile app.
 The offline mode has been a critical feature for us since several communities are in areas without cellular coverage.
 In the past, this could mean long wait times when uploading pictures or, worse yet, timeouts.
-Even in areas with excellent coverage, the ability to cache the violation information on the device and upload it at the end of the inspection has made for quicker and more accurate inspections.
+Caching violation information on the device and uploading it later ensures faster, more accurate inspections, even in areas with coverage.

 Secure, Fast & User-Friendly